marcusmunch/ranktier/README.md

 It can also be installed by downloading the repo and running `pip install .`

-Note that `ranktier` requires [requests](http://python-requests.org), but the installer knows this. 😁

 Usage
 -----
 `ranktier` has one function: